froesecom/async_horror/README.md

 + There is overhead associated with creating threads in the first place!
 (Maybe the source of my performance issues?)

 #### Experiment 2: Waiting for actors to finish
-+ In the previous expermient, the main thread was definitely finishing and killing all the actors before they had a chance to finish (demonstrated here in the `do_all_the_things_insync` method... it finishes in less time than it would take for one actor to finish)
++ In the previous expermient, the main thread was definitely finishing and killing all the actors before they had a chance to finish (demonstrated here in the `do_all_the_things_insync` method... the whole process finishes in less time than it would take for one actor to finish)
 + Celluloid futures can be used to ensure that the main thread waits untill all actors finish.
 + However, using futures runs just as slow as the synchronous code.
 What gives?

 #### Experiment 3: CPU-bound tasks and Ruby MRI
-+ Multi-threading of CPU-bound tasks gives no performance benefit
++ Multi-threading of CPU-bound tasks gives no performance benefit, which is why `do_all_the_things_with_futures` method runs at the same speed as the synchronous method.
 + If you use futures to do something non-CPU-bound (I/O tasks, or `sleep 1` for example), you will see benefit.
+In this case it's 10 times faster.
-+ This is because the Matz Ruby Interpreter (MRI) has 'Global Interpreter Lock' (GIL).
++ The Matz Ruby Interpreter (MRI) uses 'Global Interpreter Lock' (GIL), which only allows one thread to execute at a time.
 We are not a thread guy!
+(More reading: [Nobody understands the GIL](http://www.jstorimer.com/blogs/workingwithcode/8085491-nobody-understands-the-gil))
++ Installing JRuby (Java implementation of Ruby) should allow for speed increase.

 What the experts says: